Loading...

 backup-wizard-mysql-databases-download

-Once you're in cPanel, follow the steps below:
+Once you're in cPanel, follow the steps below to learn how to restore a MySQL Database:

-Note: This can take a significant period of time, depending on the size of the file being imported, the number of operations the .sql file must perform, and a number of other variables.
+Note: This can take a significant period, depending on the size of the file being imported, the number of operations the .sql file must perform, and several other variables.

 1. Under the Database section, select phpMyAdmin.